chambres/caybul/README.md

 With no cable, Caybul falls back to Wi-Fi or the local network and asks for a confirmation code first.

-Why plain USB-C is nearly all blank: USB needs one side to be the host and the other the device, and a PC's USB port can only ever be the host.
-Two Macs get around it because a Mac can play the device end; a PC can't, so any pairing with a PC on plain USB-C simply doesn't come up.
-Two things that follow from this:

-- A cable rated "5 Gbps" or "10 Gbps" only reaches that between a computer and a device.
-Two computers is a different case and the rating doesn't carry over.
-- USB-C is a connector, not a protocol.
-A Thunderbolt cable and a charge-only cable can look identical.
-Thunderbolt cables have a lightning bolt on them.

 Caybul reads the link type and reports the speed it measured, so you can tell which case you're in.